Felix Andries Vening Meinesz: Research and discoveries

-The vast amounts of data that his expeditions yielded were analyzed and discussed together with other leading Dutch Earth scientists of the time J.H.F.
+The vast amounts of data that his expeditions yielded were analyzed and discussed together with other leading Dutch Earth scientists of the time, J.H.F.
 Umbgrove, B.G.
 Escher and Ph.H.
-Kuenen, the results were published in 1948.
-An important result was the discovery of elongated belts of negative gravity anomalies along the oceanic trenches.
+Kuenen.
+The results were published in 1948.
+An important result was the discovery of elongated belts of negative gravity anomalies along the oceanic trenches, along with a large circular anomaly that became known as the Indian Ocean Geoid Low.
 The mean gravity force appeared to be the same on land and at sea, which was in agreement with the principle of isostasy.
 Vening Meinesz was especially intrigued by the oceanic trenches.
 The coexistence of active volcanism, large negative gravity anomalies and the sudden difference in terrain elevation could only be explained by assuming the Earth's crust was somehow pushed together at these places.
 As a geophysicist, he was prejudiced that the crust was too rigid to deform at that scale in such a way.
 His discoveries could be explained only with the development of the theory of plate tectonics in the 1950s.